MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-rack.md

 ---
-Description: 'The CIM\_Rack class represents a rack (a physical frame or enclosure) in which chassis are stored.
-Typically, a rack represents the enclosure; all functioning components are packaged in the chassis.'
+Description: The CIM\_Rack class represents a rack (a physical frame or enclosure) in which chassis are stored.
+Typically, a rack represents the enclosure; all functioning components are packaged in the chassis.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '1e0273ce-2a09-4f75-a82e-d0555d6a831e'
+ms.assetid: 1e0273ce-2a09-4f75-a82e-d0555d6a831e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_Rack class'
+title: CIM\_Rack class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_Rack class